 - Non-specified investments are those with less high credit quality, may be for periods in excess of one year, and/or are more complex instruments which require greater consideration by members and officers before being authorised for use. - 78.
-As a result of the change in accounting standards for 2022/23 under IFRS 9, the Authority will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund.
-(In November 2018, the MHCLG, concluded a consultation for a temporary override to allow English local authorities time to adjust their portfolio of all pooled investments by announcing a statutory override to delay implementation of IFRS 9 for five years ending 31st March 2023.
-At the current juncture it has not been determined whether a further extension to the over-ride will be agreed by Government.
+The introduction of IFRS 9 has been further delayed until 31st March 2025, a delay of another two years.
+Once introduced, under IFRS 9 Authorities will have to consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund.
+The further delay is to allow Authorities to initiate an orderly withdrawal

-- 79. All investments will be denominated in sterling. - 80.
+- of funds if required.
+The Council don't have any investment instruments to consider under this accounting standard. - 79.
+All investments will be denominated in sterling. - 80.
 Even with the restraints of security and liquidity the Authority will still pursue value for money in treasury management and will monitor the yield from investment income against appropriate benchmarks.
 Regular monitoring and reporting of investment performance will be carried out during the year (see paragraph 11). - 81.
-The above criteria is unchanged from last year.
+The above criteria are unchanged from last year.